It takes a lot of work to start a business, and it is even harder to keep it going. This is the challenge that a startup company faces every day.

 Early-stage startup marketing is all about getting valuable feedback.
 To gain valuable insights, you can conduct direct interviews with customers.

 Anonymous surveys are a great way to reach diverse audiences and learn about their needs.
-These reports may not be applicable to your product but you should still closely monitor the industry reports.
+These reports may not apply to your product but you should still closely monitor the industry reports.

 Take a look at your branding